Buy Currency

 The price of accommodation in Reykjavik

-Accommodation can be costly in Reykjavik, so find the most budget friendly options by booking ahead.
+Accommodation can be costly in Reykjavik, but you can find the most budget friendly options by booking ahead.

-You will often find cheap accommodation in Reykjavik on the outskirts of the city but remember to allow for bus or taxi fares to take you into the centre.
+You’ll often find cheap accommodation in Reykjavik on the outskirts of the citybut remember to allow for bus or taxi fares to take you into the city centre.

 Hotels